A topic from the subject of Organic Chemistry in Chemistry.

 Conclusion

-Electrophile aromatic substitution is an organic chemical reaction involving an electrophile (a positively charged or electron-deficient species) that reacts with an aromatic compound, replacing one of the aromatic ring\'s hydrogen atoms with the electrophile.
+Electrophilic aromatic substitution is an organic chemical reaction involving an electrophile (a positively charged or electron-deficient species) that reacts with an aromatic compound, replacing one of the aromatic ring's hydrogen atoms with the electrophile.
+This reaction is crucial in the synthesis of many aromatic compounds.

 Key Points:

-- Electrophile: The attacking species that is electron-deficient, such as H+, NO2+, or X+ (halogen).
+• Electrophile: The attacking species that is electron-deficient, such as H+, NO2+, SO3, or X+ (halogen).
+Examples of electrophiles include nitronium ion (NO2+) in nitration, and the acylium ion (RCO+) in Friedel-Crafts acylation.

-- Intermediate: A sigma complex is formed as an intermediate, where the electrophile is attached to the aromatic ring through a new sigma bond.
+• Intermediate: A cyclohexadienyl cation (also called a σ complex or arenium ion) is formed as an intermediate, where the electrophile is attached to the aromatic ring through a new sigma bond.
+This intermediate is not aromatic.

-- Rearomatization: The intermediate loses a proton to restore the aromatic ring\'s stability, resulting in the formation of the substituted product.
+• Rearomatization: The intermediate loses a proton (H+) to restore the aromatic ring's stability and planarity, resulting in the formation of the substituted product.
+This step is typically fast and driven by the regaining of aromaticity.

 Main Concepts:

-- Electrophile Attack: The electrophile attacks the aromatic ring, forming a new bond with one of the ring\'s carbon atoms.
+• Electrophile Attack: The electrophile attacks the electron-rich pi system of the aromatic ring, forming a new bond with one of the ring's carbon atoms.

-- Sigma Complex Formation: A sigma bond is formed between the electrophile and the ring, resulting in a loss of the ring\'s aromaticity.
+• Sigma Complex Formation: A sigma bond is formed between the electrophile and the ring, resulting in the loss of the ring's aromaticity and formation of a positively charged intermediate.

-- Rearomatization: A proton is lost from the sigma complex, restoring the ring\'s aromaticity and forming a bond with the lone pair on the electrophile.
+• Rearomatization: A proton is lost from the sigma complex, restoring the ring's aromaticity and forming a substituted aromatic compound.

-- Selectivity: The reaction is highly selective for electrophile attack on the aromatic ring over other functional groups.
+• Selectivity: The reaction is highly selective for electrophile attack on the aromatic ring over other functional groups, provided that those groups are not themselves reactive towards the electrophile.

 Electrophilic Aromatic Substitution Experiment